jerryhgladinet/docs/quick_start/source/on_premise.rst

 Introduction
 --------------

-To deploye an on-premise self-hosted centrestack, the CentreStack server is directly installed in the company network.
+To deploy an on-premise self-hosted centrestack, the CentreStack server is directly installed in the company network.
 On one-hand, it is facing the Internet with port 443 (HTTPS) like any web server does; and on the other-hand, it is connecting to company internal network and IT infrastructures such as File Servers and Active Directory.
 The CentreStack server normally sits in the DMZ or behind a firewall to protect